Emma Raducanu's parents: How 'out there' father and 'no-nonsense' mother put needs of their daughter first

 “Then they size you up, work out what you’re good at, suck out all the information they can get from you, and move on.
 It’s a brilliant method, although it’s quite bruising to the egos of people who think they have an all-round mastery of tennis coaching.
 Because these people are often being asked for some specific information, like, ‘How I can get more width on my backhand return?’ or whatever it is.
 And then it’s, ‘Okay, I’ve got it, thank you very much.
 Bye’.”

-Ian Raducanu is described as softly-spoken and approachable - someone who is interested in people and subtly interrogates them as he is chatting away.
-Whereas his wife, Renee, is the no-nonsense one.
+Ian Raducanu, who was born in Romania, is described as softly-spoken and approachable - someone who is interested in people and subtly interrogates them as he is chatting away.
+Whereas his Chinese wife, Renee, is the no-nonsense one.
 She is also an extremely nervous spectator.
 While neither parent has been present at the US Open, partly because of visa issues, they came to Wimbledon and sat in the crowd rather than their daughter’s player box in order to be out of the public eye.

 At the weekend, while Emma was preparing for her quarter-final against Olympic champion Belinda Bencic, Renee visited Sundridge Park in Bromley to receive the “Kent Player of the Year” award on Emma’s behalf, and is reported to have given a very gracious speech.